fall guy (kinji fukasaku, 1982)

-This is the tenth film I have watched in "My Letterboxd Season Challenge 2022-23", "A 33 week long challenge where the goal each week is to watch a previously unseen feature length film from a specified category."
+This is the twenty-fifth film I have watched in "My Letterboxd Season Challenge 2022-23", "A 33 week long challenge where the goal each week is to watch a previously unseen feature length film from a specified category."
 This is the 8th annual challenge, and my fourth time participating (my first year can be found at "My Letterboxd Season Challenge 2019-20", the second year at "My Letterboxd Season Challenge 2020-21", and last year at "My Letterboxd Season Challenge 2021-22").
-Week 10 is called "A Decade in Black and White Week":
+Week 25 is called "Sonny Chiba Week":

 This week's challenge is to watch a previously unseen film starring Shinichi "Sonny" Chiba.

 This was a bit of a cheat.
 Yes, Sonny Chiba is in this movie, apparently playing himself.
 But I never spotted him ... he's just one of many actors in a behind-the-scenes look at film making.
 I'd only seen him in two movies prior to this.
 Like many Americans, I'd seen him turn up in Kill Bill, but my first encounter with the Chiba legend came via his 1974 martial arts classic The Street Fighter, which we saw at a drive-in.
 That was the first film to receive an X rating in the U.S. based solely on it violence.
 The scene I can never forget came when Chiba castrated a bad guy by pulling out his genitals with his bare hands.